What is robotic surgery?

-Robotic procedures are available at Legacy Emanuel, Legacy Good Samaritan, Legacy Meridian Park, Legacy Mount Hood and Legacy Salmon Creek Medical Centers.
+Legacy Health offers robotic surgery at Legacy Emanuel, Legacy Good Samaritan, Legacy Meridian Park, Legacy Mount Hood and Legacy Salmon Creek Medical Centers.
 Many Legacy Health surgeons are also trained in non-robotic minimally invasive techniques.
-Every patient is different - talk to your doctor about whether robotic-assisted surgery is the best choice for you.
+Every patient is different talk to your doctor about whether robotic-assisted surgery is the best choice for you

 Learn more about robotic options for these surgeries: